meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 General information of a meshCustomer (like its name) can be edited here.
 The customer identifier is also shown here, but it can never be changed, as it is used as an immutable identifier of the meshCustomer for its representation in the different cloud platforms.

-Depending on the requirements of your organization, you may be able to edit additional customer metadata.
+Depending on the configuration of your meshStack implementation, you may be able to edit additional customer metadata here.

 ## Invite users to a meshCustomer team